daos-stack/daos/utils/debug/README-gdb.md

 $1 = 0x1
 ```

-In the assembly code code, we could see that the move to the memory at the address 0x1 is the orign
+In the assembly code code, we could see that the move to the memory at the address 0x1 is the origin
 of the `SEGFAULT`.
-At line +185 we can see a call to the function `dump_stack()` which coud be used
+At line +185 we can see a call to the function `dump_stack()` which could be
-to identify which memory access is faulty.
+used to identify which memory access is faulty.

 ```C
  24 static inline daos_size_t